Yousician raises $28M to make music education more accessible – TechCrunch

 “Yousician has been the leading platform for music instruction for nearly a decade, and people – now more than ever – are turning to the pursuit of creativity and music with renewed vigor,” said True Ventures co-founder Jon Callaghan in a statement.
 “We’re proud to stand behind a company and team that brings the joy and excitement of playing an instrument into more homes and families.”

-Thür said that with the new funding, Yousician will work the team, improve brand marketing, localize the product and build more relationships with musical artists.
+Thür said that with the new funding, Yousician will grow the team, improve brand marketing, localize the product and build more relationships with musical artists.